F.A.Q. (Frequently Asked Questions)

 What sort of topics would a mini challenge be about?

 New mini challenges are created for each blogathon.
-Past topics have included: Food Photography Tips, Social Media Promotion, What Google PR, Alexa and Klout are, Dofollow vs. Nofollow links, How to Write a Book Review and so much more.
+Past topics have included: Food Photography Tips, Social Media Promotion, Increasing Blog Traffic, Dofollow vs. Nofollow links, How to Write a Book Review and so much more.
 View past mini challenges to see examples.

 How does a mini challenge increase my chances to win prizes?